bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-[ ] What is React JS and what problems does it try and solve?
+- [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

-[ ] What does it mean to _think_ in react?
+- [ ] What does it mean to _think_ in react?

-[ ] Describe state.
+- [ ] Describe state.

-[ ] Describe props.
+- [ ] Describe props.

 ## Project Set Up

-Follow these steps to set up your project:
+Follow these steps to set up and work on your project:

-[ ] Fork and then clone this repository.
+- [ ] Create a fork this copy of the project.
+- [ ] Add PM as collaborator on Github.
+- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [ ] Create a new Branch on the clone: git checkout -b <firstName-lastName>.
-[ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` to retrieve all needed dependencies.
+- [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` to retrieve all needed dependencies.
-[ ] Once you have installed the _node_modules_, run `yarn start or` to get your server up and running.
+- [ ] Once you have installed the _node_modules_, run `yarn start or` to get your server up and running.
-[ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
+Follow these steps for completing your project.
+- [ ] Implement the project on this Branch, committing changes regularly.
+- [ ] Push commits: git push origin <firstName-lastName>.

+Follow these steps for completing your project:

+- [ ] Submit a PR to merge <firstName-lastName> Branch into master (student's  Repo).
+- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [ ] PM then will count the HW as done by  merging the branch back into master.

 Please note: